 “What plays a huge part in my motivation is the quality of the clients.
 If possible, I try to be kind of picky.
 That is, I try to accept gigs that motivate me in terms of the technological challenge involved whether it be solving a hard problem or working in an interesting space.
 And it kind of just follows from that.
 I always work with a client thinking that I’m working towards a common goal: I try to see the bigger picture and see myself as part of the team.
-You’re never really part of the team in the full emotional way, especially when you’re out of the office, but you can still feel like part of the team in terms of the overall project and the quality of the work.
-And I think people on the other side (the client and the client team) feel that—they feel that you’re connected to them in a way that you’re not just sending over billable hours, you’re really worried about whether they will succeed or if the quality of the work is good enough.”
+You’re never really part of the internal or onsite software development team in the full emotional way, especially when you’re out of the office, but you can still feel like part of the team in terms of the overall project and the quality of the work.
+And I think people on the other side (the client and the client team) feel that—they feel that you’re connected to them in a way that you’re not just sending over billable development hours, you’re really worried about whether they will succeed or if the quality of the work is good enough.”

 “Generally, I favor more recent technologies than older ones, and also emerging stuff—I wouldn’t necessarily say emerging because some of this stuff is current, but I’d rather work with someone making single-page applications and using Backbone.js and Node.js with Express or some MVC framework than someone who would be using Java Enterprise Edition-style.

-I’m telecommuting, I would much rather have a client that has some asynchronous communication solution in-place.
+I’m freelance, I would much rather have a client that has some asynchronous communication solution in-place.
 If you’re telecommuting, it’s much easier to get inside a team that’s using something as simple as a mailing list or has chat rooms in Campfire or uses GitHub as a collaboration tool (this last one works remarkably well).
 Altogether, if the client is not capturing the water cooler talk some way, you risk losing a lot of information and chatter that can impact your work.”